shaunpimenta/GUI-tasks/README.md

 # Calculators in Python
-* Abasic working Calculator GUI which performs all basic operations.
+* A basic working Calculator GUI which performs all basic operations.